The Marcus Undergraduate Research Fellowship

 Faculty Eligibility

-• The faculty mentor must be a tenured or tenure-track full-time faculty member in the College of Liberal & Creative Arts.
+• The faculty mentor should be a tenured or tenure-track full-time faculty member in the College of Liberal & Creative Arts.

 • The faculty mentor must commit to mentorship of the student fellow across a range of research or creative activities relevant to their discipline including project development and presentation of results.